ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.md

 The value of the build flags are 0 by default, that is, disabled.
 Any other value will enable it.

+For Cortex-A53, following errata build flags are defined :

+*   `ERRATA_A53_826319`: This applies errata 826319 workaround to Cortex-A53
+     CPU.
+This needs to be enabled only for revision <= r0p2 of the CPU.

+*   `ERRATA_A53_836870`: This applies errata 836870 workaround to Cortex-A53
+     CPU.
+This needs to be enabled only for revision <= r0p3 of the CPU.
+From r0p4 and onwards, this errata is enabled by default.

 For Cortex-A57, following errata build flags are defined :

 *   `ERRATA_A57_806969`: This applies errata 806969 workaround to Cortex-A57